Kristina01111000/Drws_site/README.md

 - Ever Since i started learning about the four elements i started looking at how they play in my family dynamics, like my brother has a lot of fire

-think of names for the commenters, so mine, mommys, maybe tom?
+think of names for the commenters, so mine, mommys, maybe tom and andrea?? should i make more than 4?

 put this in the fourissimo group page, use growing holistically staff: